How are the cast of This Country related?

 Sophie – Abra Thompson

-Newcomer Abra Thompson plays Kurtan’s new friend, Sophie.
+Newcomer Abra Thompson plays Kurtan’s friend, Sophie.
 She’s not related to the Coopers either.

 Dan – Jimmy Walker